Is Active Muscular Extension Possible?

 In my book, Tai Chi Dynamics,1 which was published in July, 2008, I stated the hypothesis that muscles can actively extend.
-I utilized that concept to explain natural and reverse breathing and also the important distinction between li and jin.
+I utilized that concept to explain natural and reverse breathing and also the important distinction between jin and li.
 Moreover, I applied that concept to a number of other often-elusive T’ai-Chi applications.
 I stated then that I experienced muscular extension as hydraulic pressure wherein a change in pressure at any part of the body is transmitted to every other part of the body.

 Shortly after publication of Tai Chi Dynamics, reviews of it appeared that asserted the scientific impossibility of AME.
 It was stated that muscle-cell activity is fully understood and that it is impossible for muscles to actively extend.
 I was able to answer questions challenging the possibility of AME, but at that time, only experiential evidence was available, and a satisfactory physiological mechanism for AME was lacking.
-I have recently learned of a promising mechanism, which is summarized toward the end of this article.
+I have since learned of a promising mechanism, which is summarized toward the end of this article.

 The Current View of Muscular Action: